AndrewX192/lenovo-sa120-fanspeed-utility/README.md

 ## Usage

-This fork looks up the ThinkServer Enclosure automatically.
+Finds the ThinkServer Enclosure automatically.
 Works when the devices are either `/dev/sg*` or `/dev/ses*`

 Use `fancontrol.py` to set the fan speed: